 As the mercury rises this summer, we'll be focused on avoiding dehydration in ourselves and the young ones around us.
 But don't forget about your gardens.
 Those youthful plants can't uproot and scurry into the shade when the scorching sun cranks up the heat.
 Without water, they'll wilt and wither.

-Here's some information to help you keep your garden growing strong when the heat wave
+Here's some information to help you keep your garden growing strong when the heat wave rolls in.

 First, perform a quick soil check to get a status on your garden's moisture level.
 Dig a spade, six inches down into the garden bed.
 If the lower dirt is moist, then your plants are good for now.
 But, if the dirt is completely dry, start watering!

 Keep an eye on the sky.
 If Mother Nature is gearing up for rain, let her do the job.
 Working around the weather reports will help to avoid over watering.

 Water During Cooler Hours Watering in the morning will give your plants the opportunity to soak up the moisture before the sun's heat can evaporate that essential elixir.
 This will help prevent wilting when the afternoon heat hits hard.

 Be careful not to over water, though.
 The soil should be damp, a few inches down, but not over saturated.
 Waterlogged roots won't get enough oxygen and will struggle to absorb the moisture they need.

 Focus On The Roots, Not The Leaves Plants drink with their roots, not their foliage.
 Water the soil at the base of your plant and try not to get the leaves wet.
 Plant diseases tend to latch on when the leaves are wet, which is why the morning is a great time to water.
 That gives the leaves enough time to dry off before the evening cool down.